 Languages, Spanish included, are spoken worldwide, in various cultures and by people of different social standings.
 Never try to tell a Spaniard that humility would come from his or her language (!)

 Feel welcome to visit my grammar blog, travelingrammar.com.
-My project uses virtual lexical items to enhance syntax.
+My project uses virtual lexical items to encourage syntactic progression.
 Virtual items do not deny sense: Form can’t be empty.
 You bet.
 A todas luces.

 Important: the project is not an experiment.